 - Start adding in new hair: grab hair from the side of the strand that you want to cross over and combine it with the strand itself.

-- Continue the process until you reach the nape of your head, then finish making a traditional braid with the remaining length.
+- Continue the process until you reach the nape of your head, then finish making a traditional braid with the remaining length and put a hair tie on the end.

 If you do not want to stretch curls at the crown that much, go for two French braids.
 Mind that you need to have two even braids at night to have curls of the same size at both sides in the morning.